 Once you have cleared the MBA entrance exam, it is time to gear up for the next stage of selection.
 After the written test, the shortlisted candidates are called to appear for Group discussion, Essay Writing and Personal Interview.
 This article will give you a glimpse of these three stages.

 or GD, is used by an organization (company, institute, business school, etc.) to gauge whether a candidate has certain personality traits desired by them like communication skills, leadership, teamwork etc.

 Group Discussions in various MAT colleges

 is based on a current or general topic.
 For example: At Christ, Bangalore, last year, the topics ranged from general topics like "The CBI crisis" to typical topics like "Freedom"

 The average duration of a Group Discussion is 10-15 minutes.
 There are about 10-12 students in each group and there are 2 to 3 panelists.
 As discussed above, there are many parameters on which students are evaluated.
 You should not be too aggressive or argumentative in a GD.
 You must demonstrate various skills like knowledge, good communication skills, teamwork, etc. in order to clear this round.

-The topics for essay writing are often general, like, "Why MBA?"
-Or can be related to current affairs like "Internet Censorship".
+The topics for essay writing are often general, like, "Online Education v/s Classroom Education" Or can be related to current affairs like "Importance of GST".